zammad/zammad/doc/developer_manual/standards/how-to-handle-localization.md

   `My escalated tickets`).
 Other pronouns should be avoided, especially when talking about the software/system itself.
   Bad: `I / we could not generate the key`.
 Use the passive (`The key could not be generated`) or talk about `Zammad` instead (`Zammad does not support OTRS BPM processes`).
+- _Use sentence case._ Capitalize titles, headings, buttons, and labels in sentence case - only the first word and proper nouns.
+Good: `Add new ticket`, `My escalated tickets`.
+Bad: `Add New Ticket`.
+Sentence case is easier to scan and reads more naturally than title case.
+Make sure proper nouns (`Zammad`, `LDAP`, `PGP`) stay capitalized.
+  Learn more about capitalization on [Wikipedia](https://en.wikipedia.org/wiki/Capitalization)

 ### Weblate Process Overview